-Sources: New York Life Investments Global Market Strategy, LBMA (London Bullion Market Association), Macrobond Financial AB, MSCI, S&P Global, Intercontinental Exchange (ICE), Macrobond, December 2024.
+Sources: New York Life Investments Global Market Strategy, LBMA (London Bullion Market Association), Macrobond Financial AB, MSCI, S&P Global, Intercontinental Exchange (ICE), Macrobond, January 2025.
 The S&P 500 Index is an unmanaged index that is widely regarded as the standard for measuring large-cap U.S. stock market performance.
-Real estate represents by the FTSE EPRA Nareit Global Real Estate index.
-EM equities, Europe equities, and China equities represent the associated MSCI indices.
+Europe equities and China equities represent the associated MSCI indices.
 Past performance is not a guarantee of future results.
 It is not possible to invest in an index.